therayvoice/ray-fs/README.md

 25. .stream(responseBody, filePath, errorCallback, sucessCallback): To pipe a `response.body` to a `filePath`.

+26. .initDir(dirName): To check if a directory exists, if no then create it.

+27. .initDirs(dirName1, dirName2, ...): To check if all of the provided directories exist, if any don't then create them.

+28. .initFile(fileName, fileContent): To check if a file exists, if no then create it, then add the provided `fileContent` to it.
+The `fileContent` paremeter can be passed a JSON `object` or a `String`.

 Note: The documentation is incomplete, and will be completed soon.

 ## Chaining Functions